oliver-butterley/formalisation/site/info.md

 Copious quantities of coffee ☕ and space to code and collaborate will be available.

+Workshop and talks will be held in the Department of Mathematics, University of Rome Tor Vergata ([Via della Ricerca Scientifica 1, 00133 Roma](https://osm.org/go/xcXqPCo1?m=)).

 ## Schedule & speakers {#schedule}

 |             | Wed 24/01/2024   | Thu 25/01/2024   | Fri 26/01/2024   |